 In fairness to those who must move these items, we ask that you exercise care and good judgment by taking the time to carefully survey and decontaminate equipment that may have been in contact with potentially hazardous biological, chemical or radioactive materials.
-A completed Procurement / EHS tag, Certification that Property is Free from Hazards must be attached to each piece of equipment to be moved after it has been surveyed and--if needed-- decontaminated.
+A completed Procurement tag-- Certification that Property is Free from Hazards -- must be attached to each piece of equipment to be moved after it has been surveyed and decontaminated (if needed).
 This responsibility rests with the owner/user(s) of the equipment.
-No equipment is to be moved unless it has been properly, thoroughly cleaned and certified.
+No equipment is to be moved unless it has been thoroughly cleaned and certified by the owner/user.

-Examples include: Ethidium bromide residue spilled phenol/chloroform, salt deposits, etc. Prepare a mild detergent and water solution, and then thoroughly wipe down all exposed surfaces.
+Examples include: Ethidium bromide residue spilled phenol/chloroform, powders, acidic or caustic material, etc. Wipe down all exposed surfaces with mild soap and water.
 Repeat or soak, as necessary.
 Do not use bleach or other corrosive-cleaning agents.
 Special chemical hazards may require specific precautions--contact EHS first.

 All equipment/items that have a radioactive label or sticker attached must be cleared by the Radiation Safety Officer.
 This includes refrigerators, freezers, centrifuges and incubators.
 Any radiation counting equipment must be cleared.
 This includes counters (beta scintillation and gamma).
 All x-ray producing equipment and lasers must be cleared by the RSO as well.